Flemish dialects: Tussentaal

 The supra-regional, semi-standardized colloquial form (mesolect) of Dutch spoken in Belgium uses the vocabulary and the sound inventory of the Brabantic dialects.
 It is often called an "in-between-language" or "intermediate language", intermediate between dialects and standard Dutch.
 Despite its name, Brabantian is the dominant contributor to the Flemish Dutch tussentaal.

 It is a rather informal variety of speech, which occupies an intermediate position between vernacular dialects and the standard language.
 It incorporates phonetic, lexical and grammatical elements not part of the standard language but drawn from local dialects.

 It is a relatively new phenomenon that has been gaining popularity during the past decades.
 Some linguists note that it seems to be undergoing a process of (limited) standardisation or that it is evolving into a koiné variety.

 Tussentaal is slowly gaining popularity in Flanders because it is used a lot in television dramas and comedies.
 Often, middle-class characters in a television series will be speaking tussentaal, lower-class characters use the dialect of the location where the show is set (such as Western Flanders), and upper-class characters will speak Standard Dutch.
-That has given tussentaal the status of normalcy in Flanders.
+That has given tussentaal the status of normality in Flanders.
 It is slowly being accepted by the general population, but it has met with objections from writers and academics who argue that it dilutes the usage of Standard Dutch.
 Tussentaal is used in entertainment television but rarely in informative programmes (like the news), which normally use Flemish accents with standard Dutch vocabulary.